Tallwave/Lattice/README.md

 (more tk)

 # Next Steps
-1. Right now this is just a sample project.
-Move all the useful classes out to into a library.
+1. ~~Right now this is just a sample project.
+Move all the useful classes out to into a library.~~
+2. Tests!
+Also add something like CircleCI.
-2. Add more (a lot more) behaviors.
+3. Add more (a lot more) behaviors.
-3. Release as a Cocoapod.
+4. Release as a Cocoapod.

 # Contribution
 1. Fork this project.